 Dress.
 In England and temperate climates.
-Occurrences when worn.
+Occasions when worn.
 In hot climates.
 No. Articles.
 No. Articles.
-Review Order.
-Full Dress.
-1 Cloth Tunic.
-Overalls.
-Wellington Boots.
-Helmet W.P., with Gilt Curb chain.
-Sword and steel scabbard.
-Full Dress Sword Belt and Knot.
-Crimson Sash.
-White Kid Gloves.
-Ceremonial Occasions, &c.
-6 Khaki Drill Tunic.
-Khaki Drill Trousers.
-Drab Soft Shirt.
-Drab Soft Collar.
-Drab Tie.
-Helmet, Wolseley Pattern with Gilt Curb Chain.
-Sam Browne Belt, Frog and Sword.
-Black Ankle Boots.
 Undress Order.
 2 Forage Cap.
 Frock Coat.
 Overalls.
 Wellington Boots.
 Full Dress Sword Belt and Knot.
 Sword and Steel Scabbard.
 Crimson Sash.
 White Gloves.
+Notes.- (i) Swords will not be worn when Officer of the Watch in harbour. (ii) Sword slings will not be worn when not on duty. (iii) For Officers not in possession of Frock Coat see Note 10.
 I. When on military duty at District Courts-Martial and garrison or other Courts of Enquiry.
 II.
-When on Naval duty and not parading with troops. (a) When Naval Officers wear frock coats without epaulettes, e.g., church on Sunday, visits to C.-in-C., official calls, etc. (b) Officer of the Guard except when visiting foreign ships of war. (c) Officer of the Watch in Harbour. (d) Fleet and Squadron R.M.
+When on Naval duty and not parading with troops. (a) When Naval Officers wear frock coats without epaulettes, e.g., church on Sunday, visits to C-in-C., official calls, etc. (b) Officer of the Guard except when visiting foreign ships of war. (c) Officer of the Watch in Harbour. (d) Fleet and Squadron R.M.
 Officers when inspecting detachments.
 III.
-When not on duty:- Dances and entertainments afloat or ashore, in the daytime.
-7 Forage Cap with cover or Helmet ordered.
+When not on duty:-Dances and entertainments afloat or ashore, in the daytime.
+7 Forage Cap with white cover or Helmet as ordered.
 Khaki Drill Tunic.
-Khaki Drill Trouser.
-Drab Soft Shirt and Drab Tie.
+Khaki Drill Trousers.
+Drab Soft Shirt and Collar.
+Drab Tie.
 Black Ankle Boots.
 Remainder as in No. 2.
+Note.-Mounted Officers, if mounted-Breeches, Mounted Pattern, Cavalry Drill, Black Ankle Boots, Leggings and Spurs.
 Drill Order.
 3 Forage Cap.
 Serge Frock.
 Serge Trousers.
 Black Ankle Boots.
-Sam Browne Belt and Sword.
+Sam Browne Belt & Sword.
 Brown Gloves.
 White Soft Shirt.
 White stiff double Collar.
 Black Tie.
 Whistle and Cord.
-Haversack Waterbottle } if Field Glasses } ordered.
-Puttees Soft collar may be worn when landing for drill or at sea.
-Note.-Mounted Officers- Riding Breeches, Black Ankle Boots, Leggings and Spurs-except on board ship, when Trousers and Ankle Boots are to be worn.
-Parades, Drills, Regimental Duty.
-Guard Duties when embarked.
+Haversack Waterbottle } if Field Glasses } ordered Puttees Soft collar may be worn when landing for drill or at sea.
+Note.-Mounted Officers-Riding Breeches, Black Ankle Boots, Leggings and Spurs-except on board ship, when Trousers and Ankle Boots are to be worn.
+Parades, Drills, Regimental Duty, Guard Duties when embarked.
 8 Forage Cap and White Cover or Helmet as ordered.
 Khaki Drill Tunic.
 Breeches, Mounted Pattern, Cavalry Drill, and Puttees, or Khaki Drill Trousers as ordered.
 Black Ankle Boots.
 Drab Soft Shirt and Collar.
 Drab Tie.
 Remainder as for No. 3.
+Note.-Mounted Officers-Breeches, Mounted Pattern Cavalry Drill, Black Ankle Boots, Leggings and Spurs, except on board ship, when Khaki Drill Trousers and Ankle Boots are to be worn.
 Mess Dress.
 4 Mess Jacket.
 Mess Waistcoat.
 Overalls.
 Wellington Boots.
 Stiff White Shirt.
-Stiff White Butterfly Collar.
-Black Bow Tie.
+Stiff White Butterfly Collar Black Bow Tie.
 Note.-Mounted Officers, Box Spurs.
-Warrant Officers-Trousers, Oxford Shoes, Black Socks.
-Dining at Naval and Military Messes and at the table of Flag Officers and Officers of corresponding rank.
+Warrant Officers-Trousers, Oxford Shoes, Black Socks Dining at Naval and Military Messes and at the table of Flag Officers and Officers of corresponding rank.
 At Naval and Military evening dances and entertainments unless full dress is ordered.
 5 White Mess Jacket.
 White Mess Waistcoat.
 Blue Cloth Trousers.
 Black patent leather Oxford Shoes.
 Black Socks.
 Remainder as in No. 4.
+Mess Undress 4a Mess Jacket Mess Waistcoat.
+Remainder as in No. 5.
+Commanding Officer's discretion. - -

-ORDER OF DRESS, OFFICERS, ROYAL MARINES-continued:
+ORDER OF DRESS, OFFICERS, ROYAL MARINES-continued.